J&J Medical Connect

 12.8

-Abbreviations: BASDAI, Bath Ankylosing Spondylitis Disease Activity Index; bDMARD, biologic disease-modifying antirheumatic drug; BMI, body mass index; CRP, C-reactive protein; csDMARD, conventional synthetic disease-modifying antirheumatic drug; DAPSA, Disease Activity Index for Psoriatic Arthritis; GC, glucocorticoids; IQR, interquartile range; LEI, Leeds Enthesitis Index; MTX, methotrexate; NSAID, nonsteroidal anti-inflammatory drug; PGA, Physician Global Assessment; PsA, psoriatic arthritis; SD, standard deviation; TNF, tumor necrosis factor; VAS, visual analog scale.
+Abbreviations: BASDAI, Bath Ankylosing Spondylitis Disease Activity Index; bDMARD, biologic disease-modifying antirheumatic drug; BMI, body mass index; CRP, C-reactive protein; csDMARD, conventional synthetic disease-modifying antirheumatic drug; DAPSA, Disease Activity Index for Psoriatic Arthritis; GC, glucocorticoid; IQR, interquartile range; LEI, Leeds Enthesitis Index; MTX, methotrexate; NSAID, nonsteroidal anti-inflammatory drug; PGA, Physician Global Assessment; PsA, psoriatic arthritis; SD, standard deviation; TNF, tumor necrosis factor; VAS, Visual Analog Scale.

 Odds Ratio (95% CI)